Tokyo Jihen

-Tokyo Jihen (東京事変, Tōkyō Jihen), also known as Tokyo Incidents, is a Japanese rock band formed by Ringo Sheena, after leaving her solo career.
+Tokyo Jihen (東京事変, Tōkyō Jihen), also known as Tokyo Incidents, is a Japanese rock band formed by Ringo Sheena after leaving her solo career.
 The band's debut single "Gunjō Biyori" was released in September 2004, and they ended activities in February 2012.
 The band sold 2.3 million albums, singles, and DVDs.
 The band reunited and released a new single on January 1, 2020.

 History

 Origins (2003)

-Tokyo Jihen started as Ringo Sheena's backing band at first for her last concert tour before ending the first half of her solo career.
+Tokyo Jihen started as Ringo Sheena's backing band for her last concert tour as she ended the first half of her solo career.
 Sheena was contemplating working with a band while working on her last solo album, Kalk Samen Kuri no Hana.
 She began looking for members of her backing band to support her solo tour "Sugoroku Ecstasy" in the Autumn of 2003.
-The tour band was introduced as Tokyo Jihen during the tour for the first time, featuring guitarist Mikio Hirama, pianist H Zett M, drummer Toshiki Hata, and familiar bassist Seiji Kameda.
+The tour band was introduced as Tokyo Jihen for the first time during the tour, featuring guitarist Mikio Hirama, pianist H Zett M, drummer Toshiki Hata, and familiar bassist Seiji Kameda.
 The musicians she selected became the core of what would become Tokyo Jihen.

 After the tour, she announced that she would stop her solo career to join "Tokyo Jihen" as a full-fledged member.